MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

 ### Data mode

-1. If you're not currently in *Data* mode, select the **Data** tab on the bottom left of the screen.
+If you're not currently in *Data* mode, select the **Data** tab on the bottom left of the screen.
 In a real world example, you would add your own data sources from your EventStreams and Power BI visuals here.
-For this lab, you use the sample data provided by Data Activator.
-The sample data provided by Data Activator is already set up with three EventStreams that are monitoring the package delivery status.
+For this lab, you´re using the sample data provided by Data Activator.
+Thia sample is already set up with three EventStreams that are monitoring the package delivery status.

 ![Screenshot of the Data Activator Reflex Data mode.](./Images/data-activator-data-tab.png)

-1. Select each of the different events to see the data that the event processes.
+Select each of the different events and observe the data being used in the stream.

 ![Screenshot of the Data Activator Reflex Data mode events.](./Images/data-activator-get-data-tab-event-2.png)